opnfv/fuel/fuel/docs/src/installation-instructions.rst

    - DHCP Pool Gateway  10.20.0.2 (ip of Fuel node)

+7. In 'DNS & Hostname' - Change the following fields to appropriate values:

    - Hostname <OPNFV Region name>-fuel

    - Domain <Domain Name>

    - Search Domain <Search Domain Name>

+   - External DNS

    - Hostname to test DNS <Hostname to test DNS>

+   - Select 'Check' and press [Enter]

+8. OPTION TO ENABLE PROXY SUPPORT - In 'Bootstrap Image', edit the following fields to define a proxy.

+	NOTE: cannot be used in tandem with local repo support
+	NOTE: not tested with ODL for support (plugin)

+   - Navigate to 'HTTP proxy' and input your http proxy address

+   - Select 'Check' and press [Enter]

-6. Select Time Sync and change the following fields to appropriate values:
+9. In 'Time Sync' Section - Change the following fields to appropriate values:

    - NTP Server 1 <Customer NTP server 1>